ocaml/ocaml.org/data/problems/stream.md

 # Statement

-Lists are finite, they always contain a finite number of elements.
+Lists are finite, meaning they always contain a finite number of elements.
 Sequences may be finite or infinite.

 The goal of this exercise is to define a type `'a stream` which only contains